How to Clean Your Crawl Space

 Regrade Dirt Floor

 Especially with water intrusion and pest activity, the dirt floor of the crawl space is often rough terrain.
 Water can easily pool in sunken spots and sit there.
+Professional cleaners will regrade or smooth out the dirt floor, which helps create a flat surface for further installations.
+These include drainage matting and a vapor barrier.

-Apply Mold Treatment (If Purchased)
+Apply Mold Treatment

-If there is mold in your crawl space, it won’t do any good to simply cover it up, even if other solutions remove moisture from the area.
-It will only grow back and worsen.
+If there is mold in your crawl space, it won’t do any good to simply cover it up.
+Even if other solutions remove moisture from the area, it will only grow back stronger.
+It’s important to have the mold treated and removed.
+If you purchase this service, mold remediation professionals will spray the affected areas in your crawl space before installing anything else.

 - Interior drainage